- What are human rights?

 No. Unborn children do not have separate legal recognition under the European Convention or in the common law of England and Wales, or the law in Scotland.

-If healthcare providers believe that a woman is putting her baby at risk they may make a referral to social services.
-However, the threat of referral to social services should never be used to intimidate, bully or coerce a woman into accepting a particular medical intervention for her or her child.
+If healthcare providers believe that an individual is putting their baby at risk they may make a referral to social services.
+However, the threat of referral to social services should never be used to intimidate, bully or coerce a person into accepting a particular medical intervention for themself or their child.

 Consent that is given on the basis of such a threat is not given freely and the health professional may be legally liable for negligence and violation of Article 8 of the European Convention if they perform the intervention and they know, or should know, that consent has not been freely given.